 - As a topping on: Taco salad with cilantro-lime vinaigrette (replace the chicken with your barbacoa beef)

 The sauce for this recipe uses dried guajillo and ancho peppers.
-These peppers are easily found in most supermarkets in the hispanic section.
+These peppers are easily found in most supermarkets in the specialty foods section.
+You can also find them at a Latin American specialty store, or even online.
 They can be intimidating to work with if you’ve never done it before, but they are actually super easy!
 For this recipe, you’ll need to rehydrate your peppers.
 Simply:

 - Let them soak for 1 to 4 hours (or overnight) before using in the recipe.